 This is a contentious one, especially considering my reliance on my phone and Mac, but leaving both outside a meeting on my desk has two notable effects:

-Firstly, I find it much easier to concentrate on what is being said in the meeting and I tend to add a great deal more value.
-I can actually listen, pick up on non-verbal cues, and I retain what is said far better.
+Firstly, I find it much easier to concentrate on what is being said in the meeting, and I tend to add a great deal more value.
+I can actually listen, pick up on non-verbal cues, and retain what is said far better.

 Secondly, because I’m addicted to my phone and Mac, I tend to want to move things forward.
 This results in significantly shorter meetings.

-This is a big point for me.
-I joined EO in 2013 and we (8 entrepreneurs) meet once a month for four hours.
-We do not allow phones in that session, at all.
+No devices in meetings is a big point for me.
+I joined EO in 2013, and we (8 entrepreneurs) meet once a month for four hours.
+We do not allow phones in that session at all.
 Short of an unthinkable family tragedy, there are very few other things that cannot wait 2 or 3 hours – we’ve just gotten into the habit of believing they can’t.
 The value of that non-tech time is astonishing.

 5. Leave a seat open

 What a great idea.
-This conscious and deliberate acknowledgement of the role the customer plays (unbeknownst to them) is not only pivotal to Amazon, but clearly producing results.
+This conscious and deliberate acknowledgement of the role the customer plays (unbeknownst to them) is not only pivotal to Amazon but is also clearly producing results.
 While the customer may not be as critical a consideration for every meeting, every meeting has an impact on someone outside the room.
 Leave a chair open to acknowledge them.

 6. Encourage presence